 ARTICLE 14 - CLOTHING/EQUIPMENT ALLOWANCE

-14.1 Classifications.
-The Department and the Association agree that employees shall be paid a yearly clothing/equipment allowance, as shown in the following chart.
+14.1 Clothing and Equipment Allowance.
+Effective July 1, 2014, the Department and the Association agree that employees shall be paid a yearly clothing/equipment allowance of \$1,000 on the second check in July.